literalpie/Annotated-Angular-Roadmap/angular-12.md

 ## 🤫 Offer Google engineers better integration with Angular and Google's internal server stack
 Internal project.
 Unlikely to have any public movement or benefits.

-## 🚧 Streamline releases with consolidated Angular versioning & branching
+## ✅ Streamline releases with consolidated Angular versioning & branching

 Some details in [Angular biweekly meeting notes](https://docs.google.com/document/d/1rC5dz7AkCZP813daT_bccbS-20OLmXgBVi50CSKx148/pub) from March 23, 2021.
 It sounds like there are some difficulties.

+This seems to be done.
+All of the latest releases for Angular CLI, Material, and Core have been released on the same day and the versions are in sync.

-## 🚧 Optimized build speed and bundle sizes with Angular CLI webpack 5
+## ✅ Optimized build speed and bundle sizes with Angular CLI webpack 5

 Opt-in preview available in 11.1 [details here](https://github.com/angular/angular-cli/pull/18820)

 [Webpack 5 is now the default](https://github.com/angular/angular-cli/pull/20084) as of 12.0.0-next.9.

+One big feature of Webpack 5 is persistent cahes, which you can learn more about [here](https://github.com/angular/angular-cli/issues/21545).
+It might be turned on by deafult in Angular 13.

-## 🤫 Higher developer consistency with commit message standardization
+## ✅ Higher developer consistency with commit message standardization

-No public movement
+No public changes that I know of, but marked as done.

-## 🤫 Accelerated debugging and performance profiling with Angular DevTools
+## ✅ Accelerated debugging and performance profiling with Angular DevTools

-No public movement
+[Angular DevTools](https://angular.io/guide/devtools) is available with some dope features.

-## 🤫 Improved developer onboarding with refreshed introductory documentation
+## ✅ Improved developer onboarding with refreshed introductory documentation

-No public movement
+I didn't watch this closely, but it's marked as done.
+You can see the intro docs [here](https://angular.io/guide/what-is-angular)